 PIM does exactly what its name suggests—manage product information.

-It is essentially a solution that provides you a single place through which all information about the products in your catalog are collected and managed before being distributed to the various channels that you work with.
+It is essentially a solution that provides you a single place through which all information about the products in your catalog is collected and managed before being distributed to the various channels that you work with.

 The key point of a PIM solution is to consolidate all of the processes involved in managing product information into a single, central system.